arabelo2/UMS/docs/theory/013 Beam_Modeling_Through_Planar_Interface.md

 This choice enables precise simulation of shear-dominated inspection scenarios.

+⚠️ *Note:* Shear waves require a solid medium to propagate.
+Attempting to simulate shear wave propagation through a fluid/fluid interface is physically invalid and not supported by the `ps_3Dint` model.

 ## 3. Simulation Parameters

 | Parameter     | Description                        | Units | Default         |